 Tip#1 – use what you already have on hand.

 I had a large amount of these paper mache wrinkled balls (<—- this is the actual one I used) so I decided to paint them and glam them up for my color change on my Christmas tree.
 Last year I had burgundy and gold and this year I decided to go with a more neutral in my Christmas colors and this year I am doing Silver and gold on the tree.

 Step 1: I started by painting the paper mache ball using light gray chalk paint.
 I used Maison Blanche in Franciscan Gray.
+That paint has been discontinued, however, you can use this pebble beach paint color.
 I applied a thick coat and only needed 1 coat to cover the ornament.

 Step 2: I applied Maison Blanche Silver Organza to get the shimmery/metallic coat(replacement product- silver bullet metallic cream).
 I love how pretty the shine looks on the ornament.
 Again, this was all the things that I had on hand.
-If you have gloss spray paint, gloss mod podge, you could use these on your ornaments.
+If you have gloss spray paint or gloss Mod Podge, you could use these on your ornaments.
 Just use your imagination and don’t be afraid to try something new.

 Step 3: Add Ribbon. (<—– exact ribbon)